First known TV interview with Nelson Mandela comes to light

-JOHANNESBURG The first known television interview with South Africa's late anti-apartheid leader Nelson Mandela has emerged, featuring a bearded activist defiantly vowing to fight racism in footage believed to have dated from 1956.
+JOHANNESBURG (Reuters) - The first known television interview with South Africa's late anti-apartheid leader Nelson Mandela has emerged, featuring a bearded activist defiantly vowing to fight racism.

 Mandela, who died in 2013 aged 95, became South Africa's first black president in 1994.
-He won the Nobel Peace Prize in 1993 for his efforts to promote racial reconciliation in his racially scarred nation.
+He won the Nobel Peace Prize in 1993 for his efforts to promote reconciliation in his racially scarred nation.

-The footage shows a bearded and heavy-set Mandela wearing a gray suit and tie and standing before a plain paneled wall.
+The footage shows a bearded and heavy-set Mandela wearing a grey suit and tie and standing before a plain paneled wall.

 "From the very beginning, the African National Congress set itself the task of fighting against white supremacy," Mandela said, referring to the movement that he went on to lead and which has been South Africa's ruling party since the end of apartheid in 1994.

 "We have always regarded as wrong for one racial group to dominate another racial group.
-And from the very beginning the African National Congress has fought, without hesitation, against all forms of racial discrimination and we shall continue to do so until freedom is achieved," Mandela, who would have been around 38 at the time, said.
+And from the very beginning the African National Congress has fought, without hesitation, against all forms of racial discrimination and we shall continue to do so until freedom is achieved," Mandela said.

 The Nelson Mandela Foundation said the interview took place at the Old Synagogue in Pretoria, where the Treason Trial was held and was broadcast on January 31, 1961 by a Netherlands television broadcaster, AVRO.

+(This version of the story corrects paragraphs 1-2 of Sept 1 story to show exact date unknown)

-(Reporting by Ed Stoddard; Editing by)
+Reporting by Ed Stoddard; Editing by Mark Trevelyan